 the desire to say 'f*** it' a lot to everything is increasingly strong...and so much fun!
 That rebellious teenager is now a fully grown rebellious woman.

 creative ideas flood my brain (although unlike my teens I sometimes forget them moments later!) and I want to do EVERYTHING... except for on the days when I really don't want to do anything at all!

 I have beautiful moments of pure clarity of who I am and what I’m here to do, of really knowing myself... followed by (brief but intense) moments of ‘who am I and what the hell am I doing?'

 the urge to dye my hair a crazy colour, go on a wild adventure, or live in a tiny Parisian apartment doing nothing but writing all day has resurfaced.
 Along with a heightened desire and committment to absolutely refuse to conform to any stereotype or expectations for my age.

-And I’m okay with all of it - well okay, I'm not loving the sprouting hairs in wierd places!
+And I’m okay with all of it - well okay, I'm not loving the sprouting hairs in weird places!
 But, it feels as if my teenage self has something to teach me.
 That if I combine her carefree, wild side with everything I’ve learnt over the years, then that combination is going to lead me into my fifties with the best mindset and sense of fun and adventure possible.
 And that feels truly exciting.